 So I’m begging you to pass the bar first.
 After that, you can spend your time on the things that are helping you procrastinate right now (or not, you’ll be too busy putting out other fires by then).

-2020 is the WORST year for this.
-Every day you wonder, “What NOW?
+With everything going on in the world, every day you wonder, “What NOW?
 What else can I rise up against?”

 This is the problem with law students.
 Suddenly they become experts in codes and contracts (they’re not), mavens of argument (they sound stupid), and constitutional scholars (they’re wrong).
 Just like I used to be from the high of being a lawyer in training, so eager to be “right.”